 - We require a 25% non-refundable deposit to secure your booking.

 - Our farm is located in the Gers department, 90 minutes south-east of Bordeaux and is easily accessible by car, train or plane: there are 5 international airports less than 2 hours’ drive from us – Pau, Tarbes/Lourdes, Toulouse, Biarritz and Bordeaux (see “Travel Options” below).

-- Guests who would like to explore the region can choose to arrive a day or two early or stay a day or two longer on a bed-and-breakfast basis.
+- Guests who would like to explore the region or who want to spend some time in the peaceful surroundings writing can choose to arrive a day or two early or stay a day or two longer on a bed-and-breakfast basis.